 Labels are professional conveniences.
 They group patients with similar symptoms who often receive similar treatments.
 Every case is different though, whether it is ultimately described as bipolar disorder, schizophrenia, or anything else.
 Label identification is group identification, and recovery should lead to individuality.

 It's a complete folly to attempt a different job.
 If everyone tried, and successfully became that perceived most successful person in the world, the word "most" would no longer apply.
 You can't have differences when we'll all identical.
-If we all had that status of most successful, then our efforts have made everyone commonplace, and no-one can share anything that's not already owned.
+If we all had that status of most successful, then our efforts have made everyone commonplace, and no-one can share anything that's not already known or of value.